ConorBevan/MovieWarsBlog/README.md

 ![Register Page](./assets/readme/register.png)

   * This section is where new users can register to access hidden features in the site.
 Such as adding, editing and deleting posts.
+  * User is alreted when the regsiter

 ### Login Page

 ![Login Page](./assets/readme/login.png)

   * This section is where new users can login to acces the hidden features in the site.
+  * User is alreted when they login

 ### Blog Deatils Page

 ![Blog Details Page](./assets/readme/blog-details.png)

   * This section is where a user can view the contents of a blog which includes title, author, date posted, header image and content.
-If a user is logged in they will be able to edit and delete blog posts.
+  * Only an admin/superuser can edit and delete blog posts.

 ### Add Post Page